Athlon 64: Single-core Athlon 64

 All the 64-bit processors sold by AMD so far have their genesis in the K8 or Hammer project.
 On June 1, 2004, AMD released new versions of both the ClawHammer and Newcastle core revisions for the newly introduced Socket 939, an altered Socket 940 without the need for buffered memory.
 Socket 939 offered two main improvements over Socket 754: the memory controller was altered with dual-channel architecture, doubling peak memory bandwidth, and the HyperTransport bus was increased in speed from 800 MHz to 1000 MHz.
 Socket 939 also was introduced in the FX series in the form of the FX-55.
 At the same time, AMD also began to ship the "Winchester" core, based on a 90 nanometer process.

 Core revisions "Venice" and "San Diego" succeeded all prior revisions on April 15, 2005.
 Venice, the lower-end part, was produced for both Sockets 754 and 939, and included 512 kB of L2 cache.
 San Diego, the higher-end chip, was produced only for Socket 939 and doubled Venice's L2 cache to 1 MB.
 Both were produced on the 90 nm fabrication process.
 Both also included support for the SSE3 instruction set, a new feature that had been included in the rival Pentium 4 since the release of the Prescott core in February 2004.
-In addition, AMD overhauled the memory controller for this revision, resulting in performance improvements as well as support for newer DDR RAM.
+In addition, AMD overhauled the memory controller for this revision, resulting in performance improvements as well as support for newer DDR SDRAM.